 One of Islington Council's main priorities is to reduce fuel poverty within the borough.
-The Bunhill heat network, launched in 2012, was one way of Islington delivering on this agenda, as it allowed the council to reduce heating bills by 10% for council tenants connected to the network.
+The Bunhill heat network, launched in 2012, was one way for Islington to deliver on this agenda, as it allowed the council to reduce heating bills by 10% for council tenants connected to the network.
 The expansion project is designed to deliver the same saving to the newlyconnected tenants.